Xgrid: Architecture

 Protocol (BEEP), an IETF standard comparable to HTTP, but with a focus on two-way multiplexed communication, such as that found in peer-to-peer networks.
 BEEP, in turn, uses XML to define profiles for communicating between multiple agents over a single network or internet connection.

+Xgrid agent software was available for Unix and Linux systems.

 Interface

 While it is possible to access Xgrid from the command line, the Xgrid graphical user interface, a program bundled with Mac OS X Server and, as of March 2009, available online, is a much more efficient way of administering an Xgrid system.
-Originally, the Xgrid agent was included in all Mac OS X version 10.4 installations but the GUI was reserved for users of Mac OS X Server.
+Originally, the Xgrid agent was included in all Mac OS X 10.4 Tiger installations but the GUI was reserved for users of Mac OS X Server.
 This decision limited the efforts of the computer community to embrace the platform.
 Eventually, Apple released the Mac OS X Server Administration Tools to the public, which included the Xgrid administration application bundled with Mac OS X Server.

 Despite the lack of a graphical controller interface in the standard (non-server) Mac OS X distribution, it is possible to set up an Xgrid controller via the command line tools xgridctl and xgrid.
 Once the Xgrid controller daemon is running, administration of the grid with Apple's Xgrid Admin tool is possible.
 Some applications, such as VisualHub, provided Xgrid controller capability through their user interfaces.